Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Introduction

-During the preparation of this manuscript, two papers appeared which also adopt flow matching for learning generative models for discrete distributions.
+The lack of work on generative models for \textit{discrete} distributions stated in the survey papers \cite{Kobyzev:2019aa,Papamakarios:2021vu} has stimulated corresponding research recently.

 The paper \cite{Stark:2024aa} employs the parametric Dirichlet distribution on the probability simplex \cite{Ferguson:1973aa,Johnson:1977aa,Aitchinson:1982vt} as intermediate conditional distributions in a flow matching approach.
 A similarity to our method is the use of infinite transport time, which achieves favorable scaling in the regime of many classes.
-We get back to this paper for a more detailed comparison in Section~\ref{sec:comparison_to_stark}.
+A detailed comparison is discussed in Section~\ref{sec:comparison_to_stark}.

-The second paper \cite{Davis:2024aa} essentially takes up our approach \cite{Boll:2024ab} except for using geodesics with respect to the Riemannian connection rather than the e-connection, corresponding to $\alpha=0$ and $\alpha=1$ in the family of $\alpha$-connections, respectively.
-As explained in \cite[Lemma 1]{Astrom:2017ac} by virtue of the sphere map \cite[Def.~1]{Astrom:2017ac} as isometry, the former geodesics correspond to the geodesics (great circles) on the sphere with radius 2, restricted to the intersection with the open positive orthant.
-The authors of \cite{Davis:2024aa} argue that their choice avoids numerical instability at the boundary of the manifold, which is true when working on the sphere.
-But this issue does not exist either on the simplex when proper geometric numerical integration schemes are employed \cite{Zeilmann:2020aa}.
+The paper \cite{Davis:2024aa} refers to \cite{Astrom:2017ac} and a preliminary version \cite{Boll:2024ab} of our generative model and uses geodesics with respect to the Riemannian connection rather than the e-connection, corresponding to $\alpha=0$ and $\alpha=1$ in the family of $\alpha$-connections, respectively \cite{Amari:2000aa}.
+By virtue of the sphere map \cite[Def.~1]{Astrom:2017ac} as isometry, the former geodesics on the simplex correspond to the geodesics (great circles) on the sphere with radius 2, restricted to the intersection with the open positive orthant.
+The authors of [DKP+24] argue that their approach avoids numerical instability at the boundary of the manifold, which is indeed relevant when working on the sphere.
+However, this issue does not arise on the simplex either, provided that proper geometric numerical integration schemes are used, as demonstrated in [ZSPS20].
+The focus of \cite{Davis:2024aa} is on improving the training dynamics using optimal transport, due to the close relation on the simplex of the geometry induced by the Wasserstein distance and the Fisher-Rao geometry \cite{Li:2018ad}.

-Possible drawbacks when working on the sphere are not addressed in \cite{Davis:2024aa}.
-The boundary of the manifold is reached along geodesics paths in \textit{finite} time and samples generated by a \textit{learned} generative model may potentially \textit{leave} the manifold.
-This cannot occur when working with e-geodesics which constitute a first-order approximation of the Riemannian geodesics \cite[Prop.~3]{Astrom:2017ac}, and with the corresponding exponential map whose domain is the \textit{entire} tangent space.
-In this sense, the simplex equipped with both the Fisher-Rao metric and the e-connection behaves effectively like a complete manifold, even though it is not complete (e.g.~closed) mathematically.
-This is quite convenient for both numerical inference and learning.